-- 1. EFs and prefrontal cortex are the first to suffer and suffer disproportionately if you are stressed, sad, lonely, or not physically fit. - 2.
+- 1. EFs and prefrontal cortex are the first to suffer and suffer disproportionately if you are stressed, sad, lonely, or not physically fit.
 Because EFs are critical for academic achievement, a society that wants its students to excel needs to take seriously that the different parts of the human being are fundamentally interrelated.
-If emotional, social, or physical needs are ignored, those unmet needs will work against good EFs and hence against academic excellence. - 3.
-A person may be incorrectly diagnosed with an EF disorder when what is really wrong is that stress, sadness, loneliness, lack of sleep, or lack of physical exercise in that person's life are impairing his ability to display the EFs of which he is capable. - 4.
-It's extremely important to help young children have good executive functioning because EFs early in life have been found to predict lifelong achievement, health, wealth, and quality of life. - 5.
-EFs are trainable and can be improved at any age-probably by many different approaches. - 6.
-Repeated practice is key; exercising and challenging executive functions improves them and thus is beneficial for our mental health, much as physical exercise improves our physical fitness and is beneficial for our bodily health. - 7.
-It is not always beneficial to exert EFs; sometimes thinking about what you are doing and trying to exercise top-down control gets in the way of optimal performance. - 8.
-What is commonly called "fluid intelligence" is the reasoning and problem-solving component of EFs; like other EFs, it can be improved through training and practice. - 9.
-Not all tasks measure what their name implies (e.g., "working memory span" tasks often measure EFs more generally and not just WM), and it matters crucially how a task is administered because the same task administered in different ways assesses different abilities. - 10.
-Two widely used measures of response inhibition-the go/no-go and stop-signal tasks differ from many real-world instances of inhibitory control and appear to be unusual cases of when inhibitory control is needed rather than paradigmatic examples.
+If emotional, social, or physical needs are ignored, those unmet needs will work against good EFs and hence against academic excellence.
+A person may be incorrectly diagnosed with an EF disorder when what is really wrong is that stress, sadness, loneliness, lack of sleep, or lack of physical exercise in that person's life are impairing his ability to display the EFs of which he is capable. - 2.
+It's extremely important to help young children have good executive functioning because EFs early in life have been found to predict lifelong achievement, health, wealth, and quality of life. - 3.
+EFs are trainable and can be improved at any age-probably by many different approaches. - 4.
+Repeated practice is key; exercising and challenging executive functions improves them and thus is beneficial for our mental health, much as physical exercise improves our physical fitness and is beneficial for our bodily health. - 5.
+It is not always beneficial to exert EFs; sometimes thinking about what you are doing and trying to exercise top-down control gets in the way of optimal performance. - 6.
+What is commonly called "fluid intelligence" is the reasoning and problem-solving component of EFs; like other EFs, it can be improved through training and practice. - 7.
+Not all tasks measure what their name implies (e.g., "working memory span" tasks often measure EFs more generally and not just WM).
+Two widely used measures of response inhibition-the go/no-go and stop-signal tasks-differ from many real-world instances of inhibitory control and appear to be unusual cases of when inhibitory control is needed rather than paradigmatic examples. - 8.
+Although "interference control" (selective attention and cognitive inhibition) is usually grouped under inhibitory control, it may more properly belong with WM.
+Focusing on information held in working memory might as easily be called keeping your attention focused on those mental contents.
+Empirically, selective attention and WM could hardly be more tightly linked.
+Cognitive inhibition is inhibition in the service of protecting WM's mental workspace (keeping irrelevant information out and deleting no-longer-relevant information from WM).
+It coheres more strongly with working memory measures than with measures of other aspects of inhibition.